Dunkirk: Prototype metre

 In June 1792 the French astronomers Jean Baptiste Joseph Delambre and Pierre François André Méchain set out to measure the meridian arc distance from Dunkirk to Barcelona, two cities lying on approximately the same longitude as each other and also the longitude through Paris.
 The belfry was chosen as the reference point in Dunkirk.

 Using this measurement and the latitudes of the two cities they could calculate the distance between the North Pole and the Equator in classical French units of length and hence produce the first prototype metre which was defined as being one ten millionth of that distance.
 The definitive metre bar, manufactured from platinum, was presented to the French legislative assembly on 22 June 1799.

 Dunkirk was the most easterly cross-channel measuring point for the Anglo-French Survey (1784–1790), which used triangulation to calculate the precise distance between the Paris Observatory and the Royal Greenwich Observatory.
 Sightings were made of signal lights at Dover Castle from the Dunkirk Belfry, and vice versa.

 Tourist attractions

-Two belfries in Dunkirk (the belfry near the Church of Saint-Éloi and the one at the town hall) are part of a group of belfries of Belgium and France, inscribed on the UNESCO World Heritage List in 2005 in recognition of their civic architecture and importance in the rise of municipal power in Europe.
+Two belfries in Dunkirk (the belfry near the Church of Saint-Éloi and the one at the Hôtel de Ville) are part of a group of belfries of Belgium and France, inscribed on the UNESCO World Heritage List in 2005 in recognition of their civic architecture and importance in the rise of municipal power in Europe.

-The 63 meter high Dunkirk Lighthouse, also known as the Risban Light, was built between 1838 to 1843 as part of early efforts to place lights around the coast of France.
+The 63-meter-high Dunkirk Lighthouse, also known as the Risban Light, was built between 1838 and 1843 as part of early efforts to place lights around the coast of France.
 At the time of its construction it was one of only two first order lighthouses (the other being Calais) to be set up in a port.
 Automated since 1985, the light can be seen 28 nautical miles (48 km) away.
 In 2010 it was listed as an historical monument.